 Read our comprehensive guide on the different types of lenses, their advantages and disadvantages, as well as use cases.
 We also recommend which lenses both beginners and professionals should invest in.

 The stylish lens on the camera body is the eye of your camera and shapes the image projection on the sensor.
-Anyone who wants to be successful as a photographer or videographer should definitely familiarize themselves with the different types of lenses and how they work.
-In total, there are four different camera lenses that differ according to their functionality and their use in various scenarios.
+Anyone who wants to succeed as a photographer or videographer should definitely familiarize themselves with the different types of lenses and how they work.
+In total, there are four different camera lenses that differ in their functionality and use in various scenarios.

-They have a fixed focal length, which might make them seem limited as lenses, but in fact, they are appreciated by professional photographers for their consistent results.
-The sharpness, performance in low light conditions, and shallow depth of field you achieve with such a lens are significantly better than with any other lens system.
+They have a fixed focal length, which might make them seem limited as lenses, but in fact, they are valued by professional photographers for their consistent results.
+The sharpness, low-light performance, and shallow depth of field you achieve with such a lens are significantly better than with any other lens system.

-With a prime lens, no elaborate zooming in and out is possible, but you get significantly larger apertures and a more compact camera lens.
+With a prime lens, there is no complex zooming in and out, but you get significantly larger apertures and a more compact camera lens.
 The lighter weight makes them popular among many outdoor photographers who want a lightweight lens.

 Each lens has its own advantages.
-Telephoto lenses, for example, are designed for a narrow field of view and can capture distant subjects such as wildlife, sports, and events.
-Wide-angle lenses are excellent for vast landscapes, interiors, and architecture, while normal lenses are great for portraits and everyday photos.
+Telephoto lenses, for example, are designed for a narrow field of view and can capture distant subjects like wildlife, sports, and events.
+Wide-angle lenses are excellent for expansive landscapes, interiors, and architecture, while normal lenses are great for portraits and everyday photos.

 As the name suggests, unlike prime lenses, they can zoom.
 There are different types: lenses with a zoom range from 24 to 70 mm and up to 24 to 105 mm are called standard zoom lenses.